Terms And Conditions

 9. Term and Termination.

 9.1.
 Term.
 This Agreement will be effective as of the date the Company receives a signed Order Form from the Client (“Effective Date”) for an initial term specified in the Order Form.
 Unless otherwise stated in the Order Form, this Agreement shall automatically renew for successive terms of the same length as the initial term, unless terminated earlier or a party gives written notice of its election not to renew this Agreement at least 30 days prior to the end of the then-current term.
+Notice of non-renewal or termination must be sent via email to [email protected].

 9.2.1.
 Termination by Either Party.
 Either party may terminate this Agreement immediately upon written notice in the event: (a) that the other party makes an assignment for the benefit of creditors; (b) a trustee, receiver, or similar person is appointed for the other party or for a substantial part of the property of the other party, with or without that party’s consent; (c) any bankruptcy, insolvency, reorganization, or liquidation proceedings is instituted against the other party, which proceedings are not dismissed within 60 days of filing; (d) that the other party fails generally to pay its debts or contractual monetary obligations as they become due; or (e) that the other party ceases, or threatens to cease, to do business.
 In addition, if a party is a partnership and any event described in Sections 9.2.1(a) through (c) occurs as against any partner of that partnership, the other party may immediately terminate this Agreement upon written notice.